ibrahimcemk/Arduino-Baslangic-Projesi/english transcoding version.md

 #define active_led 8

-//With the define command here, we specify that the active_led name is the led connected to port 8.
+// With the define command here, we specify that the active_led name is the led connected to port 8.

 void setup() {